Lamine Diaby-Fadiga: Jagiellonia Białystok

 On 19 June 2024, he signed for Polish champions Jagiellonia Białystok on a free transfer, on a two-year deal with a one-year extension option, effective from 1 July.
 A month later, on 19 July 2024, he scored a goal on his debut in 2–0 win over Puszcza Niepołomice, after coming onto the pitch in the 81st minute, replacing Afimico Pululu.
 He ended the 2024–25 season with three goals and one assist in 42 appearances across all competitions.

 Raków Częstochowa

 On 18 June 2025, Diaby-Fadiga moved to fellow Ekstraklasa club Raków Częstochowa for an undisclosed fee.
 He signed a three-year contract with a two-year extension option.

 International career

 Diaby-Fadiga was born in France and is of Guinean and Algerian descent.
 He was a youth international for France.

 On 26 September 2025, he received his maiden call-up to the Guinea national team for 2026 FIFA World Cup qualifiers against Mozambique and Botswana.
 On 6 October, he withdrew from the squad.

+On 6 March 2026, Diaby-Fadiga's request to switch his international allegiance to Guinea was approved by FIFA.
+On 26 September, he debuted for Guinea in a 2–1 loss to South Africa in a 2027 AFCON qualification match.